IsaakBM/cesmle-ocn-fetch/docs/sb5_storage_migration_plan.md

 starting the next stage.
 Do not use `STEP=all` for migration validation unless all upstream stage outputs already exist.

+Cluster validation completed on 2026-09-04:

+- `thetao` GLORYS-target add-stage smoke test passed with Slurm job `1095795`.
+  It read the new GLORYS and IPCC/ESGF roots and wrote the expected `0p05` downscaled product under `/home/SB5/downscaled`.
+- `chl` hindcast-target add-stage smoke test passed with Slurm job `1095819`.
+  It read the new GLORYS, hindcast, and IPCC/ESGF roots, used `log_ratio` anomaly mode, wrote the expected `0p05` downscaled product, and wrote the expected final `0p25` regridded product under `/home/SB5/downscaled`.

 ## Non-Destructive Setup

 Run: